ProjectOrangeBox/orange/README.md

 `core/MY_Config.php`

-provides extensions to CodeIgniter config such as getting configuration using dot notation with a default, flushing of cached config data, loading configuration if needed from a database, etc…
+provides extensions to CodeIgniter config such as getting configuration using dot notation with a default, flushing of cached config data, loading configuration if needed from a database, etc

 `core/MY_Controller.php`

 provides extensions to CodeIgniter Controller for automatically handling if site is down for maintenance.
-Calling middleware if needed, auto loading libraries, models, helpers for this controller (not needed to much anymore using the new extended ci() function) auto loading “catalogs”. attaching a “controller” specific model
+Calling middleware if needed, auto loading libraries, models, helpers for this controller (not needed to much anymore using the new extended ci() function) auto loading catalogs. attaching a controller specific model

 `core/MY_Input.php`

 provides extensions to CodeIgniter Input for grouping PUT and POST into a single function (no need for the dev to switch between them).
-Advanced auto “remapping” of request data.
+Advanced auto remapping of request data.
 Updated wrapper for reading cookies with default.

 `core/MY_Loader.php`

-provides extensions to CodeIgniter loader to making loading and “overloading” classes faster (since it uses a array to locate classes and not a file system “scan”)
+provides extensions to CodeIgniter loader to making loading and overloading classes faster (since it uses a array to locate classes and not a file system scan)

 `core/MY_Log.php`